Some proofs of the Poincar\'e-Birkhoff-Witt theorem and related matters: Introduction

 (ii) If $\mathbb Q\subset K$, then one can consider the submodule $\bigotimes_\Sigma\mathfrak g$ of $\bigotimes\mathfrak g$.
 This submodule can be interpreted either as the submodule of elements invariant under permutations in the order of tensor product or as the span of the elements $a_1\otimes_\Sigma \ldots\otimes_\Sigma a_n=\frac1{n!}\sum_{\sigma\in\Sigma_n}g_{\sigma(1)}\otimes\ldots\otimes g_{\sigma(n)}$.
 Then the ``symmetric'' version of the PBW theorem states that

 (a restriction of $\boldsymbol m$) is an isomorphism of $K$-modules.
-This is, again, equivalent to the local version.
-We can prove the surjectivity of $\boldsymbol m_\Sigma$, using the ``symmetric rearrangement procedure'' in $\mathcal U\mathfrak g$, i.~e.~symmetrizing in the formally top nonarranged degree term at the cost of generating lower order terms, and repeating the process in formally lower orders.
-Then, again, isomorphism (injectivity) is a consequence of the local PBW theorem, and, in fact, equivalent to it.
+As the natural map $\bigotimes_\Sigma^n\mathfrak g\rightarrow\bodot^n\mathfrak g$ is an isomorphism, it is easy to see that this $\boldsymbol m_\leq$ is necessarily surjective, and its injectivity is equivalent to the local version of PBW theorem; one can see these inductively on the filtration.
+The surjectivity can be interpreted in a semi-algorithmical way (independently from the local formulation): We can demonstrate the surjectivity of $\boldsymbol m_\Sigma$ using the ``symmetric rearrangement procedure'' in $\mathcal U\mathfrak g$, i.~e.~symmetrizing in the formally top nonarranged degree term at the cost of generating lower order terms, and repeating the process in formally lower orders.

 In practice, one typically starts with the global cases (i), (ii), and then proceeds further to the general local ones.
-For sake of reference, in Appendix \ref{sec:lazard}, we include the Witt--Lazard version of the proof of the global cases of the PBW theorem.
-(We formulate it to cover not only the original case (i) but (ii).)
+The Witt--Lazard version of the proof of the PBW theorem can be adapted to cases (i) and (ii) alike.
+Such a formulation is given in Appendix \ref{sec:lazard}.
+In terms of the basic PBW theorem, i.~e.~case (i), Jacobson \cite{J} writes up the somewhat terse account of Birkhoff \cite{B}; but the result is also not much different from the ideas of Witt \cite{W}.
+Some other classical proofs are also commented in Appendix \ref{sec:lazard}.